 - health care financing.

 Chronic diseases are the biggest health challenge of the 21st century.
-The AHPC chronic disease program was designed to help facilitate strategic opportunities for governments, public health, community and industry to work together to meet this challenge.
+Our chronic disease program is designed to help facilitate strategic opportunities for governments, public health, community and industry to work together to meet this challenge.

 We lead a national collaborative accountability and action project which is based on the WHO’s noncommunicable disease global action plan.

 In 2015 we worked with collaborating organisations and experts to develop chronic disease prevention and reduction targets for Australia and in 2016 we released the first national report card - Australia's Health Tracker - measuring progress against the targets.
 This national project was supported by our signatories as listed on our Statement of Commitment.
 In 2018 the national collaboration is reviewing both the targets and indicators to again measure progress towards the 2025 targets.

 Evidence & community implementation